FEMA Trailers Exposed

 The U.S. government has disposed of over 140,000 FEMA travel trailers purchased after Hurricane Katrina that were built and ordered for temporary housing but now labeled "not suitable for housing".
 Many people have considered purchasing FEMA trailers to save money.
 Whether you choose to do business with us or someone else, please read the following information and educate yourself about FEMA trailers for sale.

-Affordable Used Travel Trailers
+Affordable Travel Trailers and Fifth Wheels

 What you Should Know About FEMA Trailers